-The financial statements incorporated in this Prospectus by reference to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997 have been so incorporated in reliance on the report (which includes an explanatory paragraph concerning uncertainties surrounding the Company's ability to continue as a going concern) of PricewaterhouseCoopers L.L.P., independent accountants, given on the authority of said firm as experts in auditing and accounting.
+The financial statements incorporated in this Prospectus by reference to the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997 have been so incorporated in reliance on the report (which includes an explanatory paragraph concerning uncertainties surrounding the Company's ability to continue as a going concern) of Coopers & Lybrand L.L.P., independent accountants, given on the authority of said firm as experts in auditing and accounting.

 The following documents filed with the Commission are incorporated herein by reference:

-- (a) The Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997. - (b) The Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 1997, as amended by Amendment No. 1 dated November 24, 1997. - (c) The Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 1997.

-(d) The Company's Quarterly Report on Form 10-Q for the quarter ended March 31, 1998.

-(e) The Company's Current Report on Form 8-K for the August 1, 1997 event.

-(f) The Company's Current Report on Form 8-K for the December 11, 1997 event.

-(g) The description of the Company's capital stock contained in the Company's registration statement on Form 8-A under the 1934 Act (File No. 0-17999), including amendments or reports filed for the purpose of updating such description.
+- (a) The Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997. - (b) The Company's Quarterly Report on Form 10-Q for the quarter ended September 30, 1997, as amended by Amendment No. 1 dated November 24, 1997. - (c) The Company's Quarterly Report on Form 10-Q for the quarter ended December 31, 1997. - (d) The Company's Current Report on Form 8-K for the August 1, 1997 event. - (e) The Company's Current Report on Form 8-K for the December 11, 1997 event. - (f) The description of the Company's capital stock contained in the Company's registration statement on Form 8-A under the 1934 Act (File No. 0-17999), including amendments or reports filed for the purpose of updating such description.